Secrets Management Cheat Sheet¶

 Continually monitor who/what, from which IP, and what methodology accesses the secret.
 There are various patterns where you need to look out for, such as, but not limited to:

-Ensure that the secrets management solution is easy to use, as you do not want people to work around it or use it ineffectively due to complexity.
+Ensure that your secrets management solution is easy to use, as you do not want people to work around it or use it ineffectively due to complexity.
 This usability requires:

 - Easy onboarding of new secrets and removal of invalidated secrets.

 - Easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
 For instance, an SDK or simple sidecar container should be available to communicate with the secret management system so that existing software is decoupled and does not need extensive modification.
 You can find examples of this in the AWS, Google, and Azure SDKs.
 These SDKs allow an application to interact with the respective secrets management solutions.
-You can find similar examples in the HashiCorp Vault software integrations and the Vault Agent Sidecar Injector.
+You can find similar examples in the HashiCorp Vault software integrations and the Vault Agent Sidecar Injector, as well as Conjur integrations and Conjur Secrets Provider.

 - A clear understanding of the organization of secrets management and its processes is essential.

 Secrets Management goes hand in hand with encryption.
-After all: the secrets should be stored encrypted somewhere to protect their confidentiality and integrity.
+After all, secrets must be stored encrypted somewhere to protect their confidentiality and integrity.

 7.1 Encryption Types to Use¶